-This register provides a summary of the interrupt status of the PWM generator blocks.
-A bit set to 1 indicates that the corresponding generator block is asserting an interrupt.
-The individual interrupt status registers in each block must be consulted to determine the reason for the interrupt, and used to clear the interrupt.
+This register provides a summary of the interrupt status of the PWM generator block.
+A bit set to 1 indicates that the generator block is asserting an interrupt.
+The individual interrupt status registers must be consulted to determine the reason for the interrupt, and used to clear the interrupt.
 For the fault interrupt, a write of 1 to that bit position clears the latched interrupt status.